SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Introduction

 To learn point cloud instance and semantic segmentation under seg-level supervision, we design a two-stage approach.
-We first propose a segment grouping network (SegGroup) to generate pseudo point-level labels from seg-level labels for the remaining unannotated points on the training set.
+We first propose a segment grouping network (SegGroup) to generate point-level pseudo labels from seg-level labels for the remaining unannotated points on the training set.
 Then, we adopt an existing point-level supervised point cloud segmentation model for standard training.
 The two stages are trained separately, and the evaluation of the segmentation performance is conducted on the existing point-level supervised model.
 In the SegGroup network, we propagate label information by grouping unlabeled segments into the relevant nearby labeled segments and conduct the grouping operation hierarchically.
-After all grouping operations, all points in the point cloud scene are assigned with labels that are considered as pseudo point-level labels.
+After all grouping operations, all points in the point cloud scene are assigned with labels that are considered as point-level pseudo labels.

 Experimental results show that our seg-level supervised method (SegGroup) achieves comparable results with the fully annotated point-level supervised methods.
-It also outperforms the recent weakly supervised methods~\cite{hou2021exploring,wei2020multi} given a fixed annotation budget.
+It also outperforms the recent weakly-supervised methods~\cite{hou2021exploring,wei2020multi} given a fixed annotation budget.
 These results validate that annotating location information is a low-cost but high-yield labeling manner for 3D scene segmentation.